Number of Total Traffic Crashes

 - Why Is This Important?

 - City Organization Impact on Performance

 Analysis of Performance

-The number of crashes in the third quarter of 2013 was above the previous five-year average and was a higher number than any third quarter in the previous five years.
-Of the 1,025 total crashes in Q3, there were 17 severe injury crashes which is the same number as in the third quarter of 2012.
-Unfortunately two of the 17 severe crashes in Q3 resulted in fatalities.
+The number of crashes in the fourth quarter of 2013 was above the previous five-year average and was a higher number than any fourth quarter in the previous five years.
+Of the 1,120 total crashes in Q4, there were 8 severe injury crashes which is the same number as in the fourth quarter of 2012.
 Although there is no specific known cause of the increase in total traffic crashes, it may be in part due to an increase in overall traffic volume in 2013.